Select Page

 Advocacy & Leadership - Friday, May 29, 1:30pm-4:30pm

 Susan Lahey, PhD is the Director of Graduate Counseling Trevecca Nazarene University, where she has served as full-time faculty since 2007 and director since 2017.
-In her various roles at Trevecca, Susan has provided leadership in her role as the Doctoral Program Coordinator since 2009 as well as CACREP liaison during the accreditation process.
-She is also the co-faculty sponsor for Theta Nu Upsilon, the program Chi Sigma Iota honor society.
-Dr. Lahey previously served as secretary and Middle TN representative within the TN Marriage and Family Therapy Association for 6 years.
 Dr. Lahey has also trained supervisors for many years through the TLPCA and AAMFT organizations.
 She is a licensed marital and family therapist with a private practice.
 Dr. Lahey is committed to the mentoring and development of counselors, supervisors, and educators.
-In her work as dissertation chair over the last 13 years, her desire to serve her students’ pursuit of counselor identity has only deepened.
+In her work as dissertation chair over the last 16 years, her desire to serve her students’ pursuit of their professional identity has only deepened.
 Dr. Lahey’s research interests involve, but are not limited to, clinical supervision, counselor educator training, marital crisis, family cohesion, and leadership skills.